1983 Labour Party leadership election (UK)

 The 1983 Labour Party leadership election was an election in the United Kingdom for the leadership of the Labour Party.
-It occurred when then leader Michael Foot resigned after winning only 209 seats at the 1983 general election, a loss of 60 seats compared to their performance at the previous election four years earlier.
-This was the worst showing for Labour since 1935 until 2019.
+It occurred when Michael Foot resigned as Leader after the party won only 209 seats at the 1983 general election, a loss of 60 seats from its performance at the previous election four years earlier.
+This was the worst showing for Labour since 1935.
+It remained the party's worst showing until 2019.

-Neil Kinnock was elected Leader with 71% of the Electoral College vote; runner-up Roy Hattersley stood simultaneously for Deputy Leader and was elected as Deputy.
+Neil Kinnock was elected Leader with 71% of the Electoral College vote; runner-up Roy Hattersley stood simultaneously for Deputy Leader, to which position he was elected.

 The election took place at the Labour Party Conference, with affiliated trade unions holding 40% of the votes, delegates from Constituency Labour Parties holding 30% of the votes, and the Parliamentary Labour Party holding the final 30% of the votes.

 Background

-Soon after the 1983 election defeat it became clear that there was pressure on Foot to resign, with David Basnett, chairman of Trade Unions for Labour Victory which funded the campaign, arguing for a quick announcement on the future of the leadership saying "the sooner it is done the better".
+Soon after the 1983 general election defeat it became clear that there was pressure on Foot to resign.
+David Basnett, chairman of Trade Unions for Labour Victory, which had funded the campaign, argued for a quick announcement on the future of the leadership, saying: "the sooner it is done the better".
 On 12 June 1983, three days after the general election, Clive Jenkins announced, on behalf of the Association of Scientific, Technical and Managerial Staffs, that his union had nominated Foot for re-election.
 This allowed Foot to refuse and declare his intention to stand down.

 Early speculation days after the election saw the possible candidates as Denis Healey, Neil Kinnock, Roy Hattersley, Gerald Kaufman and Peter Shore.
 However, almost immediately after Foot announced his intention to resign, Clive Jenkins announced that his union had switched its nomination to Kinnock, which he accepted.
 Other union leaders contributed support for Kinnock and Hattersley.
-Basnett stated on Channel 4 "I will tell you who I think ought to be the leadership team – it ought to be Kinnock and Hattersley" while Gavin Laird, general secretary of the Amalgamated Union of Engineering Workers, backed Hattersley as leader, Kinnock as his deputy.
+David Basnett stated on Channel 4: "I will tell you who I think ought to be the leadership team – it ought to be Kinnock and Hattersley"; Gavin Laird, general secretary of the Amalgamated Union of Engineering Workers, backed Hattersley for the leadership with Kinnock as his deputy.

-Shortly after Foot's decision to stand-down became known, Denis Healey, the Deputy Leader of the Party, announced he too would resign from his position and would not seek to become party leader.
-However he confirmed he intended to continue to play a leading role in the House of Commons and that he would seek election to the Shadow Cabinet.
-Another potential candidate, Tony Benn was ruled out of the running as only MPs were eligible to stand for the position.
-Benn was out of Parliament, having lost his seat at the General Election a few days earlier.
+Shortly after Foot's decision to stand down became known, Denis Healey, the Deputy Leader of the party, announced he too would resign from his position and would not seek to become party leader.
+However, he confirmed he intended to continue to play a leading role in the House of Commons and that he would seek election to the Shadow Cabinet.
+Another potential candidate, Tony Benn, was ruled out of the running, for only MPs were eligible to stand for the position.
+Benn was out of Parliament, having lost his seat at the general election a few days earlier.